Willowdale West

 Sophie Berg Artbox

-Beecroft Road & Churchill Avenue
+Southeast Corner of Beecroft Road and Churchill Avenue

 The box showcases observational sketches of Torontonians from all over the city.
 It represents a true cross-section of Toronto, illustrating its diverse population.
 When citizens and visitors view the design, they are reminded that Toronto is a home for everyone, and feel welcome and appreciated.